Canpu999/DUGMA/README.md

 ### Use your own data
-If you want to use your own data, please use the function "DUGMA.m"
+If you want to use your own data, please use the function "DUGMA.m".
+The current version of DUGMA is a little slow.
+Thus, we suggest to use the point clouds with 6K points or less to test this algorithm.